-Manulife, RBC Life, and Blue Cross Atlantic all offer life insurance term insurance coverage of up to $25,000,000 to younger applicants.
-However, how much coverage you can buy depends largely on your annual income.
-Most carriers (if not all) will not approve you for more than 20-30 times your annual salary.
+Manulife, RBC Life, and Blue Cross Atlantic are all life insurance companies that offer term life insurance coverage of up to $25,000,000 to younger applicants.
+However, how much death benefits you can buy depends largely on your annual income.
+Most insurance companies (if not all) will not approve you for more than 20-30 times your annual salary.

-Most popular type of life insurance coverage in Canada
+Most popular type of life insurance in Canada

-With permanent life, part of each premium payment is used for covering the cost of administrative fees, insurance and financial services, while part goes into a built-in savings account.
-This account accumulates wealth — called cash value — at a fixed rate set by the insurer.
+With permanent life, part of each premium payment is used for covering the cost of administrative fees, and insurance and financial services, while part goes into a built-in savings account.
+This account accumulates wealth — called cash value — at a fixed rate set by the life insurance company.
 Your policy’s value grows tax-deferred, meaning you pay tax on it only when you access it.

-The “forced savings” aspect of permanent life can be appealing to those who find saving money hard.
+The “forced savings” aspect of whole and universal life insurance can be appealing to those who find saving money hard.
 It is also a useful feature for high-net-worth individuals who have already maxed out traditional investment vehicles and want their life insurance policy to act as a tool for investments, besides providing financial assistance to their loved ones upon death.

-Can you buy life insurance from a US provider if you live in Canada?
+Can you buy from a US life insurance company if you live in Canada?

 Unless you have a specific reason for choosing a US provider, you will likely be better off buying life insurance and financial services from a Canadian insurer such as Canada Life or Manulife!

-Manulife is the largest life insurance company in Canada, followed by Canada Life and Sun Life.
-If you are shopping for life insurance and financial services, consider getting a quote from them and other big companies.
+Canada Life Assurance Company is the largest life insurance company in Canada, followed by Manulife and Sun Life.
+If you are shopping for top insurance and financial services companies, consider getting a quote from one of these large life insurance companies.
 That said, do not discount smaller life insurance companies, like Canada Protection Plan.
 Although Canada Life is the largest and has been around for a while, this doesn't mean it's the only life insurance company that will offer you the best deal.

 Business insurance protects businesses from losses that may arise during the normal course of business.
 There are many different types of business insurance, including covering for property damage, legal liability, and employee-related hazards.